skip to Main Content

 The Process of Proving a Will in Solemn Form

-Proof in solemn form is an extensive process as all those involved in the will-making process can be necessary to provide evidence as witnesses.
+Proof in solemn form is an extensive process.
 All interested parties are notified of the process.
-A case in Vancouver from 2009 is a clear example of when and why the courts would require a proof in solemn form.
+A case in Vancouver from 2009 demonstrates when and why the courts would require a proof in solemn form.

 The case of Romans Estate v.
 Tassone (2009) demonstrates an instance where an executor is ordered to prove a will in solemn form.
 Romans gave his house to Tassone, but later signed in his will that a third party, Cardinal, be given the estate home.
 After Romans passed away, Cardinal sued Tassone, claiming that Romans did not have the capacity to give the house to him and that he used undue influence to receive the house.
 The judge said that Cardinal must prove the will in solemn form in order to have grounds to sue Tassone; if the will was not conclusively valid, there was no reason to begin the trial.
 If this will was successfully proven in solemn form, then Cardinal would be awarded the estate because this would mean the will was a valid, final will.